AssemblyScript/website/src/compiler.md

 --initialMemory       Sets the initial memory size in pages.
 --maximumMemory       Sets the maximum memory size in pages.
 --sharedMemory        Declare memory as shared.
 Requires maximumMemory.
+--zeroFilledMemory    Assume that imported memory is zero filled (requires --importMemory).
 --importTable         Imports the function table from 'env.table'.
 --exportTable         Exports the function table as 'table'.
 --runtime             Specifies the runtime variant to include in the program.